apache/spark/CONTRIBUTING.rst

 * Review PRs in a timely and reliable fashion
 * They should also help to actively whittle down the PR backlog
-* Answer questions (i.e. on the dev list, in PRs, in Github Issues, slack, etc...)
+* Answer questions (i.e. on the dev list, in PRs, in GitHub Issues, slack, etc...)
 * Take on core changes/bugs/feature requests
 * Some changes are important enough that a committer needs to ensure it gets done.
 This is especially the case if no one from the community is taking it on.